 Additionally, Santa Fe County’s legal framework and policies for land use, growth management and development have changed since the 2001 Community Plan was adopted.
 In late 2010, the Board of County Commissioners, (BCC), adopted the Sustainable Growth Management Plan (SGMP).
 In December 2013 the BCC adopted the corresponding Sustainable Land Development Code (SLDC) which when in effect will replace the 1996-10 Land Development Code and implement many of the policies from the SGMP.
 Most significantly, the new code presents a shift from the County’s current hydrologic zoning, which regulates density based on water availability, to a fixed zoning scheme.
 To implement the new code and zoning scheme, the County will assign zoning districts and adopt a corresponding zoning map following criteria identified in the SGMP including water resources, proximity to public utilities, community character, existing and compatible land uses, densities and lot sizes.
 For areas such as La Cienega and La Cieneguilla covered by adopted plans and ordinances, the County will work with communities to assign base zoning districts and overlay zones as outlined in Chapter 9 of the SLDC.
 Both the SGMP and SLDC will guide land use and regulate development throughout the County for years to come.

 In early 2011, in response to the adoption of the County’s new General plan (the SGMP), Planning Area community members recognized the need to revisit the 2001 La Cienega and La Cieneguilla Community Plan, and corresponding 2002-9 Santa Fe County La Cienega and La Cieneguilla Community District Ordinance.
 Over the course of several years, members of the community and the County worked together to assess changes in the area, update information, identify issues, and revise and develop strategies to manage growth and development in accordance with the SGMP and SDLC.

-The process was guided in large part by the Community Vision Statement established in the 2001 Plan:
+[Add a paragraph about the 2024-25 community planning process]

 SECTION 1.7 EXISTING CONDITIONS & TRENDS